 29: Koreans Have One Of The Highest IQs In The World

 What does all this hard work at school and lack of sleep get you?
 A high average IQ for your future generations, according to a report on the world’s IQ levels.
 Based on the current level of intelligence among its citizens, Korea ranks 4th in the world for IQ.
 However, when school test results are taken into account to predict future IQ levels, Korea moves up into 2nd place behind Singapore.
 It seems that all that investment in education was a smart move.

 South Korean Life Facts

-Life in Korea is a mixed bag – from surviving typhoons and a hot & humid summer, to surfing on the world’s fastest Internet and having an incredible variety of beaches and mountains to relax in.
+Expat life in Korea is a mixed bag – from surviving typhoons and a hot & humid summer, to surfing on the world’s fastest Internet and having an incredible variety of beaches and mountains to relax in.
 These amazing South Korean culture facts about life in Korea will shine the spotlight on what it’s like to live in Korea, a place I’ve called home for more than 5 years now.

 30: South Korea Has The World’s Best Internet

 Korea has been pushing Internet access as one of the ways to improve its competitiveness in the modern world for more than a decade now and has topped the list of the world’s fastest Internet speeds for many years now.
 Both home and mobile Internet speeds are incredible and after 5 years travelling across most of Korea, I’ve rarely lost connection, even in the highest mountains.

 31: Korea Was The First Country To Fully Adopt 5G